How does ChatGPT work? Beginner to advanced guide

 You get a clear, natural-language answer.

 LLMs learn in several stages, each improving how the model understands language and produces useful answers.
+Together, these stages move the model from “predicting text” to “responding helpfully in real-world situations.”

 1. Pre-training